Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tmoney_1.md

 I set off with a $\pounds 10$ note to buy a book costing $\pounds 4.95$, a cake costing  $\pounds 1.30$ and a new pen.
 I got  $\pounds 2.25$ change.

-$How much did the pen cost?
+How much did the pen cost?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>I set off with a $\pounds 10$ note to buy a book costing $\pounds 4.95$, a cake
 costing  $\pounds 1.30$ and a new pen.
 I got  $\pounds 2.25$ change.
 <emptyline>
-$How much did the pen cost?
+How much did the pen cost?
 </code></pre>
 </div>